verement/etamoo/README.md

     `string_hash()`, `binary_hash()`, and `value_hash()`.
 Hashes may also
     optionally be returned as binary strings.

+  * EtaMOO internally handles binary strings in an efficient manner, and only translates to and from the special MOO *binary string* syntax upon demand.
+    For example, passing a binary string read from the network directly to `decode_binary()` does not suffer a round trip through the *binary string* representation.

   * EtaMOO supports fractional second delays in `suspend()` and `fork`.

   * EtaMOO supports IPv6.